Guillaume Long: As Foreign Minister

 During Long's time at the Ministry of Foreign Affairs, the case of Julian Assange gained renewed global prominence.
 In December 2016, Assange was finally questioned in the Ecuadorian Embassy in London by Ecuadorian and Swedish prosecutors.
 In May 2017, the Swedish prosecutor Marianne Ny announced that she was dropping the case against Assange.
 This was hailed as a great victory for Assange and bolstered Ecuador's international position and its justification of its granting of the political asylum.
 Long had been active in international circles pressing for a denouement to the Assange issue, including a letter to his Swedish counterpart in which he argued that the delays of the Swedish prosecution and absence of charges amounted to a miscarriage of justice.
 In November 2016, Long also oversaw the cutting off of Assange's internet connection during the US presidential elections.
 Ecuador's Ministry of Foreign Affairs argued that it refused to meddle in other countries' internal affairs particularly in times of elections, but that this measure bore no relations with the asylum.

 Long was also in charge of Ecuador's oil negotiations within OPEC and represented Ecuador at the OPEC meetings in Algiers on 29 September 2016 and Vienna on 30 November 2016, and the 10 December 2016 OPEC-non OPEC meeting in Vienna that resulted in the commitment to cut oil production by just under 1.8 million barrels a day.

+In 2017, Long played an important role in denouncing 16 bilateral investment treaties (BITs), after the Ecuadorian Constitution banned extra regional commercial arbitration and a civil society audit commission (the CAITISA) found these BITs to have played a detrimental role for Ecuador's economic development.
+Long had been an ardent critic of investment-state-dispute-settlement (ISDS) mechanisms.

 After the election of Donald Trump in the United States, and the threat of an increase in the deportations of Ecuadorians, Long also implemented a "contingency plan" in support of Ecuadorian migrants.

 Ambassador to the UN

 The new President of Ecuador, Lenin Moreno, named Long the Permanent Representative of Ecuador to the United Nations in Geneva.
 Long's stint at the head of the diplomatic mission is mostly marked by his leadership of the working group on the elaboration of a treaty on transnational corporations and human rights, a subject on which he is actively involved.

-In January 2018, Long resigned from his position in a public letter to Moreno, in which he denounces the new government's unconstitutional measures and its betrayal of the ideals and program of the Citizen's Revolution on which the new government was elected.
+In January 2018, Long resigned from his position in a public letter to Moreno, in which he denounced what he referred to as the new government's unconstitutional measures and the betrayal of the platform and program of the Citizen's Revolution on which the new government has been elected.